Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Variables.md

 - `crochet` - Checks the interval between `curBeat` variable.
 - `stepCrochet` - Checks the interval between `curStep` variable.
 - `songLength` - Returns the maximum song length displayed in milliseconds.
 - `songName` - Returns the current song name.
+(CASE SENSITIVE)
 - `songPath` - Returns the song's path.
 - `startedCountdown` - Checks if the countdown has already begun.
 - `curStage` - Checks the current stage of the song.
 - `isStoryMode` - Checks if the song is in story mode or not.
 - `difficulty` - Returns the current difficulty ID number.
 - `difficultyName` - Returns the current difficulty name.
+(CASE SENSITIVE)
 - `difficultyPath` - Returns the current difficulties path.
 - `weekRaw` - Returns the raw current week number.
 - `week` - Returns the current week name from the JSON file name.